 @See the attached drawings for the new terminal in Puerto Drummond

-If you need to calculate the sea distance and time from any vessel’s position to any port, just click on the vessel and choose the sea route calculator on the vessel card.
+If you need to calculate the sea distance and time from any vessel’s position to your port, just click on the vessel and choose the sea route calculator on the vessel card, and find the shortest route.